Migrate from Pegasus 1.2 to Pegasus 1.5

 6)

-To find the asset ID for a video you uploaded with the Create a video indexing task method, call the Retrieve video information method.
-The response includes the asset_id field.
+If you uploaded your video with the Create a video indexing task method, call the Retrieve video information method.
+The response includes the unique identifier of your asset.

 3